Archive for the ‘Alerts!’ Category

 prepared as well, it’s only a matter of time before this kind of activity

 hits your state.
-Makes me feel all warm and fuzzy that our revenue departments and criminal
+Makes me feel all warm and fuzzy that our revenue

 investigation units have so much extra time on their hands they can afford